Cudiph/IA2DM/README.md

 `dist` folder will be generated in the root of the project directory with `firefox` and `chromium` folder inside.

+## Translation

+Currently no plan for it since it's just fun little project for me to solve my own problem but let's see if userbase is growing or tell me if you need it I'll make the abstraction for the translator.

 ## Contributing and feature request